Wildfire - Oregon Dept of Forestry

 Fire Statistics for Oregon Gulch

-Location: 15 miles east of Ashland, OR
+Location: 15 miles east of Ashland,

 Percent Contained: 10%